 One morning this week I was unpleasantly awoken by the repetitive, harsh, and shrill squawking of birds.
 More than a dozen large black ravens had overtaken and ravaged our bird feeders.
 They circled the frosted ground like soldiers and perched heavily in evergreen trees.
 A shiver ran down my spine.
 They are stunning, but have a menacing and sinister countenance.

-I used to entertain my literature students on Halloween with stories of the headless horseman from The Legend of Sleepy Hollow and the madman from The Tell-Tale Heart.
-To add to the atmosphere, I’d turn off all the lights and burn a candle in the center of the classroom.
+They reminded me how I used to entertain my literature students on Halloween with stories of the headless horseman from The Legend of Sleepy Hollow and the madman from The Tell-Tale Heart.
+To add to the atmosphere, I’d turn off all the lights and light a large candle in the center of the classroom.

-To my wicked delight, I’d sometimes play the part of an eldritch schoolmarm.
+To my wicked delight, I’d play the part of an eldritch schoolmarm by wearing all black and changing my demeanor by acting slightly macabre for the entire class period.
 Walking around the students’ desks, I’d dramatically recite Edgar Allan Poe’s poem The Raven ~

 Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore – While I nodded, nearly napping, suddenly there came a tapping, As of some one gently rapping, rapping at my chamber door…